kaslusimoes/MSc-Thesis/source/30_models.md

 <!-- The first one analyzes the importance of the questions being discussed by the agents in a given society, comparing with data from Moral Foundation group of [@Graham2009].
 This study is motivated by the following questions: Are all extremists the same?
 Are conservative people more extremists than liberal ones?
 How can we characterize those groups?; -->

-Finally, the third model extends the previous one to a setting in which we have two opposing parties that can have an antiferromagnetic interaction between them.
+Finally, the third model extends the previous one to a setting in which we have two opposing parties that have an antiferromagnetic interaction between them, but ferromagnetic inside each group.
 This model presents an interesting interplay between having a cohesive "friends" group and opposing the "foes" group.
 <!-- We will see that it becomes possible to extend the level of noise between agents $\varepsilon$ to values not reachable in [@sec:meanfield]. -->

 <!-- The second study is a bipartite society model in which we have ferromagnetic interactions inside each group, and possibly antiferromagnetic interactions between agents of the two groups. -->